computational-psychology/computational-psychology-www/content/pages/index.rst

-New group member: Ayse Sahin
+New group members: Ayse Sahin and Emran Heidar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group member `Ayse Sahin <https://www.psyco.tu-berlin.de/sahin.html>`_  to our group.
-Ayse ist a research assistant.
+We are very happy to welcome our new group members `Ayse Sahin <https://www.psyco.tu-berlin.de/sahin.html>`_  and `Emran Heidar <https://www.psyco.tu-berlin.de/heidar.html>`_ to our group.
+Ayse is a research assistant.
 She is helping us with the implementation and execution of various experiments on perceptual completion phenomena.
+In his Bachelor thesis Emran investigates the robustness of complete occlusion in a three-dimensional illusion-of-absence scene under changes in scene geometry and viewpoint.

 ----